-Your American cell phone will not work in England unless it is GSM compatible (such as an iPhone or Blackberry).
+Your American cell phone will not work in England unless you unlock your cell phone such as an iPhone or Blackberry).
 The Reves Center provides basic cell phones or SIM cards with local numbers for all students.

 PLACING INTERNATIONAL PHONE CALLS